kirkbrunson/Item-Catalog/README.md

 ### Setup
 - Clone into a vagrant machine setup for the oauth class
-- Install Flask-seasurf
-..* Run pip install flask-seasurf
+- Install Flask-seasurf: Run pip install flask-seasurf
 - Run python project.py
 - Navigate to 127.0.0.1:5000